gutosie/neoboot/README.md

 # neoboot
-new version available - fix all model, arm and mipsel
+new version available - fix all model, arm and mipsel recommended vuplus image for flash openpli recommended other stb image for flash egami or openpli

 Installation of neoboot.
 Run the following command in the terminal of a supported tuner